Paksat-1R: Specifications

 The Paksat-1R satellite is based on the DFH-4 satellite bus, with a launch mass of 5115 kg.
-The satellite will be positioned at 38° East, replacing the Paksat-1 (1996-006A), which was launched as Palapa-C1 on 1 February 1996, by an Atlas-IIAS (AC-126) from Cape Canaveral's LC-36B launch complex.
-Paksat-1R was manufactured by the China Great Wall Industry Corporation (CGWIC), after being ordered on 15 October 2008 – with a contract signed with the China Great Wall Industry Corporation (CGWIC).
-The PakSat-1R contract was the third communications satellite contract signed by China's space industry with international customers.
-It is also China's first satellite in-orbit delivery contract signed with an Asian customer.
-The satellite will support all conventional and modern Fixed Satellite Service (FSS) applications, with a total of up to 30 transponders: 18 in Ku-band and 12 in C-band.
+The satellite has 30 transponders: 18 in Ku-band and 12 in C-band.
 To ensure high degree of reliability/availability of the system, two fully redundant Satellite Ground Control Stations (SGCS) were established in Karachi and Lahore, one to act as the main and the other as backup respectively.

 The DFH-4 (DongFangHong-4) satellite bus is a large telecommunications satellite platform – a new generation of hardware based on high output power and communication capacity, ranking alongside international advanced satellite platforms.
 The applications for the DFH-4 platform aren't limited to high-capacity broadcast communication satellites and can be used to tracking and data relay satellites, regional mobile communication satellites, etc. The satellite bus comprises propulsion module, service module and solar array.
 It has a payload capacity of 588 kg and an output power of 10.5 kW by the end of its lifetime.
 Its design lifetime is 15 years and its reliability by the end of its lifetime is more than 0.78.
+Pakistan-provided payload is of non-critical nature with a weight limit of 50 kilograms and a power requirement of no more than 300 watts.

 Based on versatility, inheritance, expandability and promptness principles and mature technology, the platform will meet the needs of international and domestic large communication satellite markets.

 The satellite is equipped with three receiver antennas and two transmission antennas.
 It can support the transmission of 150-200 television programs simultaneously to ground users using a 45 cm antenna device.